Step Away from the Crowd for Clarity: Journaling

 Society has taught us that we must choose either / or when we can have both / and.
 I can be a great coach AND still be walking through some of my own processes in growing my own voice each day.
 You can be a great client AND still be unsure of whether you are cut out for sharing your own story.
 Life doesn’t demand we choose; it commands we make room.

-6 Comments on “Step Away from the Crowd for Clarity: Journaling
+6 responses to “Step Away from the Crowd for Clarity: Journaling”

 1. Definitely agree journaling is a good way to develop your voice as a writer.
 It’s also a great resource for mining when you need ideas for writing projects.